Recruiting Policies

 • breach of confidentiality as required by the Family Educational Rights and Privacy Act (FERPA);

-• failure to adhere to Career Services employer guidelines;
+• failure to adhere to Career Services' recruiting policies;

 • any violation of University of California rules and regulations;